Reading Time: 7 minutes

 We are very nearly there!
 Just a bit more configuration to do for ownCloud.
 Now that the site is loaded into Apache, and assuming we set up DNS for our domain as above, we should be able to navigate to our server to complete the graphical portion of the installation.

-This will require a little more information from us in regards to a database to use and a location to store data on the server.
+This will require a little more information from us in regard to a database to use and a location to store data on the server.
 Let’s get the database created first.
 Both of these commands will prompt you for the MySQL root password you selected back when you installed that service.

 mysqladmin -u root -p create owncloud_db